rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.6.5 =
+= 4.6.6 =
-rtMedia 4.6.5 with added added fixes such as sitewide activities media missing in media page, JS errors on trying to edit an image, along with other small UI/UX fixes and improvements.
+rtMedia 4.6.6 with enhancement added for media lightbox and some UI/UX fixes and JS fixes.

 == Sponsors ==